devxhub/django-boilerplate/docs/project-generation-options.rst

 windows:
     Indicates whether the project should be configured for development on Windows.

-use_pycharm:
-    Indicates whether the project should be configured for development with PyCharm_.

-ide:
+editor:
-    Select an IDE for development.
+    Select an editor to use.
 The choices are:

-    1. PyCharm
+    1. None
-    2. VSCode
+    2. PyCharm_
+    3. `VS Code`_

 use_docker: